seleniumbase/SeleniumBase/help_docs/chart_maker.md

 # 📊 Chart Maker 📊

 SeleniumBase Chart Maker allows you to create HTML charts with Python.
-(The HighCharts library is used for creating charts.)
+(HighCharts JS is used for drawing the charts.)

 **Here's a sample pie chart:**